Estimated reading time: 6 minutes

-- Leaving the middle blank for now, jump over the the other side of the tart and add the sliced strawberries, covering all the white whipped cream on that side.
+- Leaving the middle blank, for now, jump over the other side of the tart and add the sliced strawberries, covering all the white whipped cream on that side.

 - Using a star tip (or your preferred piping tip), pipe the remaining whipped cream in the center in neat lines, filing the tart to meet the height of the blueberries and strawberries.
 Chill the tart until ready to serve, enjoy!

 Nutrition Information:Yield: 6 Serving Size: 1